shvmitt/CT1-074/README.md

 # CT1-074

-C program to check whether a given number is an armstrong number or not.
+Problem - Write a program to check if a given number is Armstrong number or not.